 Maxim Bernard started studying piano at 13 years old and by the age of 18, he was already invited to perform Beethoven’s Fourth Piano Concerto with the Edmonton Symphony Orchestra.

 After completing his studies at the Québec Conservatory of Music with pianist Suzanne Beaubien, his driving passion led him to one of his idols, pianist André Laplante at the Glenn Gould School of the Royal Conservatory of Music in Toronto, where he received his Artist Diploma.
 During his student years, Maxim discovered his love for the romantic style of interpretation.
 Some of the great pianists of the past, including Cortot, Horowitz, Rachmaninoff and Friedman, continue to this day to be a great source of inspiration for him.

 In 2004, he met the legendary pianist, and soon mentor, Menahem Pressler at the Orford Arts Centre.
 During his studies under the guidance of Mehanem Pressler at the University of Indiana, where he earned both his Master’s and Doctoral degrees in Piano Performance, Maxim developed a unique style, and music has become for him a spiritual experience.
 His sensitivity, his personal touch, and the spontaneity he brings to his interpretations make him an exceptional pianist.

-He has been a prize winner at many competitions, including the CBC Young Artists Competition and the Indianapolis Matinee Musicale Competition.
-He was the first-prize winner at the Indiana University Jacobs School of Music Concerto Competition with his interpretation of Brahms’ First Piano Concerto.
-In 2006, his career was launched after he won the prestigious International Stepping Stone of the Canadian Music Competition.
+After winning several competitions (the CBC Young Artists Competition, the Indianapolis Matinee Musicale Competition, and the Indiana University Jacobs School of Music Concerto Competition among others), in 2006 his career was launched after he won the prestigious “International Stepping Stone” of the Canadian Music Competition.

 He taught for five years at Indiana University and his qualifications led him to serve on juries of many music competitions throughout Canada.